Symptoms of a Bad Brake Master Cylinder (Warning Signs You Shouldn’t Ignore)

 1. You Get Warning Lights

-One of the more obvious bad brake master cylinder symptoms is the warning lights that come on your dashboard.
-Although brake warning lights apply for both the bad master cylinder and brake booster, it’s a good idea to run a check on your master brake cylinder when they come on.
+One of the more obvious bad brake master cylinder symptoms is the dashboard warning lights that come on.
+Although brake warning lights apply to both the bad master cylinder and brake booster, it’s a good idea to run a check on your master brake cylinder when they come on.

-This warning light is often triggered by a brake fluid level sensor that is situated within the brake fluid reservoir.
+This warning light is often triggered by a brake fluid level sensor located within the brake fluid reservoir.
 Barring those instances when said sensors fail, a brake warning light indicates that the brake fluid level is too low.
-If the lights stay on after you have topped the reservoir with brake fluid, then the chances are that there is a problem with the car’s brake master cylinder.
+If the lights stay on after you have topped off the reservoir with brake fluid, the chances are that there is a problem with the car’s brake master cylinder.

 2. Brake Fluid Leak

 This is one symptom that most folks overlook because it is linked to other car issues.
-It would be best if you were wary of brake fluid leaks because of the function of brake fluid in the braking system.
-The master cylinder uses brake fluid to get the car’s brake calipers or brake drums to engage.
+It would be best to be wary of brake fluid leaks, given its role in the braking system.
+The master cylinder uses brake fluid to move the car’s brake calipers or brake drums into engagement.

-When there is a brake fluid leak along the brake lines, the brake master cylinder won’t function as it should.
-You can find evidence of brake fluid leaks by looking for drops of fluid in the area directly under the brake master cylinder.
-Check closely for leaks at the fitting points connecting the reservoir and the brake master.
-Examine if there is any leak around the brake-savor.
-Another indication of a leak is that you have to top your brake fluid more often than not.
+When there is a brake fluid leak along the brake lines, the brake master cylinder won’t function properly.
+You can find evidence of brake fluid leaks by looking for drops of fluid under the brake master cylinder.
+Check closely for leaks at the fittings connecting the reservoir to the brake master.
+Examine for any leaks around the brake sensor.
+Another indication of a leak is that you have to top off your brake fluid more often than not.

 Read Also: No Brake Fluid Coming Out When Bleeding [Causes and Fixes]